planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 ### NPC Creation

 The Guide plays perhaps too many NPCs, such as friendly or unfriendly contacts, shopkeepers, enemies, key figures in the setting, and random passersby.
-Only key NPCs should have full Attributes.
+Only key NPCs have full Attributes.
 For the mostly unnamed, unsung Extras, a single NPC pool will do.
-The first number, followed by a “D” is their dice pool for Attributes, and their Mettle.
+The first number, followed by a “D,” is their dice pool for combat Attributes as well as their Mettle.
 This is followed by their FRAME bonus.
-Think “Stunned Bystander 3D+3” or “Hostile Village Elder 5D+2.”
-If they try something out of character, double the Difficulty as usual.
+Think “Stunned Bystander 3D+3” or “Hostile Village Elder 4D+2.”
+Raise the pool by one for Checks strongly related to their title, as if it were a Concept.

 <center>*[ Attribute pool ] D + [ FRAME ]*</center>

-Extras only get their pool as Mettle, so they have less staying power than more important NPCs.
-Embrace this disparity or describe their defeats as retreats rather than beatdowns.
+As their NPC pool gives them less Mettle than regular characters, they have less staying power in a fight.
+Embrace this as meeting their doom easier or play it up as a retreat.

 ### Freeform CONCEPT Descriptors